Karen IT Digital Forensics

 The term "digital forensics" is often misunderstood.
 It is not data recovery.
 It is not antivirus scanning.
 Digital forensics is the structured, methodical process of identifying, collecting, preserving, and analyzing digital evidence — in a manner that maintains its integrity and admissibility.

 Every action taken on a digital system leaves traces.
 Files are created, modified, and deleted — but deletion is rarely complete.
 Network connections are logged, timestamps recorded, and user activity preserved in ways that the average user never sees.
+A trained forensic examiner knows where to look, what tools to use, and — critically — how to document every step so that findings cannot be challenged.

 Karen IT's forensics team has applied these principles in real-world engagements: corporate investigations, incident follow-ups, law enforcement support, and legal proceedings.
 Our findings have informed decisions at the organizational, legal, and regulatory level.